-Marler Clark Hepatitis A Attorneys represent 75 people sickened in this outbreak.
-Litigation is proceeding on Virginia state court.
+Marler Clark, Hepatitis A Attorneys, represented 75 people sickened in this outbreak.
+Litigation proceeded on Virginia state court.

-Epidemiologic and traceback evidence indicate frozen strawberries imported from Egypt are the likely source of this outbreak.
+Epidemiologic and traceback evidence indicated frozen strawberries imported from Egypt were the likely source of this outbreak.

 Hepatitis A is an inflammation of the liver caused by the hepatitis A virus.
 The classic symptom of hepatitis A is jaundice, which is a yellowing of the skin or the eyes.
 Other symptoms of hepatitis A include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine and light-colored stools.
 Symptoms develop 15-50 days after exposure to the virus, which can occur through direct contact with another person who has the infection or by consuming food or drink that has been contaminated with the virus.